DefinitelyTyped/tsd/README.md

 ## Contribute

-Contributions will be welcome once the application architecture stabilises a bit more.
-If you want to fix some isolated thing in the development version then that is already appreciated, but please discuss in a [ticket](https://github.com/DefinitelyTyped/tsd/issues) first (or risk the basis of your work being re-factored).
+Contributions are very welcome, please discuss larger changes in a [ticket](https://github.com/DefinitelyTyped/tsd/issues) first, and of course bug fixes and simple enhancements are always much appreciated.

-**Note:** Contributions on definitions files go directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).
+**Note:** Contributions on the definition files go directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).

 ## Privacy statement

 The TSD CLI tool collects definition usage information, like the queries made to the repo and the definitions that get installed from the repos.
 The information collected amounts to about same level of detail as services like npm or github would collect (even less; as we don't track account id's).

 The API does not track anything.

 TSD uses [Google Analytics](http://www.google.com/analytics/) by the excellent [universal-analytics](https://npmjs.org/package/universal-analytics) package.
 We might at some point publish some anonymised aggregate stats to the DefinitelyTyped website.